hastec-fr/apash/README.md

   # $1     | string        | The string to lower case.
   #
 ```
-It is possible to provide:
+It is possible to search by:
-* The absolute path
+* The file path.
-* The Class.Method
+* The Class.Method.
-* Just the method (but take the first matching).
+* Or just the method (but take the first matching).

 <div align="right">[ <a href="#apash-top">↑ Back to top ↑</a> ]</div>